 Some economists believe financial markets are so efficient that unexploited profit opportunities like arbitrage are virtually impossible.
-Such extreme views have also become the butt of jokes, like the one where an assistant professor (young, untenured) of economics bends over to pick up a \$20 bill off the sidewalk, only to be chided by an older, wiser, indubitably tenured colleague who advises him that if the object on the ground were real money, somebody else would have already have picked it up.http://robotics.caltech.edu/~mason/ramblings/efficientSidewalkTheory.html;http://www.indexuniverse.com/sections/research/123.html As somebody who once found a real \$50 bill on a New York City sidewalk, I (Wright) know that money is sometimes lost and that somebody has to be lucky enough to pocket it.
-But as somebody who once stuck his hand in a toilet to get what looked like a \$20 bill, I also know that things are not always what they seem.
-(Hey, I was young.)
+Such extreme views have also become the butt of jokes, like the one where a young, untenured assistant professor of economics bends over to pick up a \$20 bill off the sidewalk, only to be chided by an older, ostensibly wiser, and indubitably tenured colleague who advises him that if the object on the ground were real money, somebody else would have already have picked it up.robotics.caltech.edu/~mason/ramblings/ efficientSidewalkTheory.html; www.indexuniverse.com/sections/research/ 123.html But we all know that money is sometimes lost and that somebody else is lucky enough to pocket it.
+At the same time, however, some people stick their hands into toilets to retrieve authentic-looking \$20 bills, so we also know that things are not always what they seem.
 Arbitrage and other unexploited profit opportunities are not unicorns.
 They do exist on occasion.
 But especially in financial markets, they are so fleeting that they might best be compared to kaons or baryons, rare and short-lived subatomic particles.

 In an efficient market, all unexploited profit opportunities, not just arbitrage opportunities, will be eliminated as quickly as the current technology set allows.
 Say, for example, the rate of return on a stock is 10 percent but the optimal forecast or best guess rate of return, due to a change in information or in a valuation model, was 15 percent.
 Investors would quickly bid up the price of the stock, thereby reducing its return.
-Remember that $R=(C+P{t1}-P{t0})/P{t0}.$ As P{t0} , the price now, increases, R must decrease.
+Remember that $R = (C + P{t1} - P{t0})/P{t0}$ .
+As $P{t0}$ , the price now, increases, R must decrease.
 Conversely, if the rate of return on a stock is currently 10 percent but the optimal forecast rate of return dropped to 5 percent, investors would sell the stock until its price decreased enough to increase the return to 10 percent.
 In other words, in an efficient market, the optimal forecast return and the current equilibrium return are one and the same.

 Financial market efficiency means that it is difficult or impossible to earn abnormally high returns at any given level of risk.
 (Remember, returns increase with risk.)
-Yes, an investor who invests 100 percent in hedge funds15 will likely garner a higher return than one who buys only short-dated Treasury notes.
+Yes, an investor who invests 100 percent in hedge funds will likely garner a higher return than one who buys only short-dated Treasury notes.
 Holding risk (and liquidity) constant, though, returns should be the same, especially over long periods.
 In fact, creating a stock portfolio by throwing darts at a dartboard covered with ticker symbols returns as much, on average, as the choices of experienced stock pickers choosing from the same set of companies.
 Chimpanzees and orangutans have also done as well as the darts and the experts.
 Many studies have shown that actively managed mutual funds do not systematically outperform (provide higher returns than) the market.
 In any given period, some funds beat the market handily, but others lag it considerably.
 Over time, some stellar performers turn into dogs, and vice versa.
 (That is why regulators force financial firms to remind investors that past performance is not a guarantee of future returns.)